Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 The problem of finding maps with platonic solid symmetry in characteristic 0 has been studied in detail by Klein \cite{klein_icosa}, Doyle and McMullen \cite{DM}, and De Faria and Hutz \cite{Hutz15}.
 Using their examples, we experimentally found that various self-maps of $\PP^1(\bar{\Q})$ with platonic solid symmetries could usually be reduced modulo $p$ to produce maps of $\PP^1(\bar{\FF}_p)$ without picking up extra automorphisms.
 We turn this observation into a proof of the remainder of Theorem \ref{thm_realizable_p_regular} by carrying out the following strategy.

-\begin{enumerate} \item Exhibit a faithful representation of $\Gamma$ in $\PGL_2(\bar{\Q})$ for which the reduction homomorphism $\PGL_2(\bar{\Q}) \to \PGL_2(\bar{\FF}_p)$ is injective for all or most $p$, so that the reduction $\Gamma_p$ is again faithful. \item Choose a map $f$ over $\bar{\Q}$ that has exact automorphism group $\Gamma$, and reduce it modulo $p$ to obtain a map $f_p$.
+\begin{enumerate} \item Exhibit a faithful representation of $\Gamma$ in $\PGL_2(\bar{\Q})$ where each entry of each matrix in $\Gamma$ is an algebraic integer.
+Then by reducing the entries of each matrix modulo $p$, we get entries in $\bar{\FF}_p$, and, in fact, we get a new representation of $\Gamma$ in $\PGL_2(\bar{\FF}_p)$.
+We denote the image of $\Gamma$ by $\Gamma_p$.
+We seek representations of $\Gamma$ such that the resulting representation in $\PGL_2(\bar{\FF}_p)$ is faithful for almost all $p$. \item Choose a map $f$ over $\bar{\Q}$ that has exact automorphism group $\Gamma$, and reduce it modulo $p$ to obtain a map $f_p$.
 The automorphism group of $f_p$ certainly contains $\Gamma_p$ but may have picked up additional elements as well. \item Show that for most primes, the reduced map $f_p$ has degree at least 2 and no automorphisms besides those in $\Gamma_p$. \item For any primes that have not been accounted for yet, make another choice of $f$ and repeat the process. \end{enumerate} As it turns out, most choices of $f$ seem to work for most primes $p$, so this strategy does not take long to terminate.
 The third step above is the most interesting, and our methods differ somewhat for the three platonic solid groups.

-Recall that from the proof of Faber-Manes-Viray \cite[Proposition~2.4]{FMV} if there is an element of $\Aut(f)$ of order $p$, then there exists some rational function $\psi$ such that $f(z) = \psi(z^p-z) + z$.
-In particular,

-\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_4}] The octahedral group $S_4$ has $24 = 2^3 \cdot 3$ elements, and we study only $p$-regular groups in this section, so this case only concerns primes $p > 3.$
+\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_octahedral}] The octahedral group $S_4$ has $24 = 2^3 \cdot 3$ elements, and we study only $p$-regular groups in this section, so this case only concerns primes $p > 3$.

 The octahedral group has a representation over $\bar{\Q}$ given by